OpenFAST/openfast/docs/source/dev/performance.rst

 LAPACK
 ~~~~~~
-In the offshore case, the LAPACK usage was identifed as a performance load.
+In the offshore case, the LAPACK usage was identified as a performance load.
 Within the `fast_solution` loop, the calls to the LAPACK function `dgetrs`
 consume 3.3% of the total CPU time.